saifaustcse/SDLC-Methodologies/README.md

 > **The iterative and incremental methodology is designed to overcome any fault or shortcoming of the Waterfall methodology.**

-In this incremental model, the whole requirement is divided into various builds.
-During each iteration, the development module goes through the requirements, design, implementation and testing phases.
-Each subsequent release of the module adds function to the previous release.
-The process continues till the complete system is ready as per the requirement.
+The whole requirement is divided into various builds.
+Each build goes through the requirements, design, implementation and testing phases, and each subsequent release adds function to the previous one.
+The process continues until the complete system is ready.

 <p align="center">
     <img src="images/incremental.png" alt="Incremental Model" width="800" height="450">